chrismademe/php-site-framework-2/README.md

 # PHP Site Framework 2

 1. Clone this repo to your project folder
-2. Edit package.json with your project name and description.
+2. Edit `package.json` with your project name and description.
+3. Rename the default theme, found in `app/theme/default` to suit your project.
+4. Update `app/config.php` with your new theme name.

 ### Install Dependencies
 ```